Muireann Bradley: Signing to Decca

 In December 2024 it was announced that Bradley had signed to Decca Records.
 Decca remastered "I Kept These Old Blues" and re-released the album on vinyl in February 2025 with an extra track, Memphis Minnie and Kansas Joe McCoy's "When the Levee Breaks".
 Bradley said that being associated with a historic label that had produced legends such as Billie Holiday, Nina Simone and Ella Fitzgerald "was a dream come true".

-2025: Performances and international tour dates
+2025: Performances and international tour dates, Rose Dogs EP

 Bradley performed in St Patrick's Cathedral in Dublin on 25 January 2025 as part of TradFest, the city's annual celebration of Irish music and culture, and live on RTÉ's Late Late Show on 28 February 2025, the day "I Kept These Old Blues" was re-released by Decca.

 In 2025 Bradley toured Australia, America, Spain, Belgium, Canada, UK and Ireland.
 The tour included performances at Joe Bonamassa's 'Keeping the Blues Alive' in Miami, Florida; Kennedy Centre, Washington DC, USA; the Omagh Bluegrass Festival in Northern Ireland; the Edinburgh Jazz & Blues Festival; Moseley Folk & Arts Festival in Birmingham; and the Purcell Room in London.
-In September 2025 she released a cover of the Jackson Browne song "These Days" as a single.
+In May she performed at the opening night of the Rory Gallagher International Tribute Festival in Ballyshannon, Donegal.
+In October she played alongside Neil Young, Lana del Ray and others in a benefit gig at the Harvest Moon Festival in California.
+In September 2025, she released a cover of the Jackson Browne song "These Days" as the lead single from her first EP.
+Titled Rose Dogs, it was released on 7 November 2025 and featured Bradley's first original song, "No Name Blues".

+2026: Blackwood Pew EP

+In July 2026, Bradley released an original song, 'Not Going Back', which was composed in the studio with her producer Declan Gaffney and "the brilliant Wildes (Ella Walker)".
+The song was recorded with a full rhythm section.
+Bradley said that while she loved performing solo, having a rhythm section freed her from having to be the drummer and bass player.
+She had been able to move away from the "bluesier influences" in her songwriting to focus on her vocals and guitar playing, and the collaboration had felt "natural and positive."

+On 5 August, 2026, Bradley released a cover of Daniel Johnston's "True Love Will Find You in the End", the second single from her EP Blackwood Pew which would also feature "Not Going Back".
+The EP was due to be released physically alongside Rose Dogs as a double-EP set.